spectralDNS/shenfun/README.md

     conda create --name shenfun -c conda-forge -c spectralDNS shenfun source activate shenfun

-which installs both spectralDNS, mpiFFT4py and all required dependencies, most of which are pulled in from the conda-forge channel.
+which installs both shenfun, mpiFFT4py and all required dependencies, most of which are pulled in from the conda-forge channel.
 There are binaries compiled for both OSX and linux, for either Python version 2.7 or 3.6.
 To specify the Python version as 3.6 instead of default (used above) you can for exampel do

     conda create --name shenfun_py3 -c conda-forge -c spectralDNS python=3.6 shenfun source activate shenfun_py3